IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

 ## Retrieve a Model and Make Predictions
 <a name="RetrieveModel"></a>

-1. This code in the notebook retrieves the model from Monitor and try to  make a prediction.
+1. This code in the notebook retrieves the model from Monitor and tries to make a prediction.

     ```
     try: